calnix/zk-bootcamp/Course-notes/4. Bilinear Pairings/Notes.md

     pG * qG = rG ==>  e(P,Q) = e(R,G)

  G is the generator point, and can be thought of as “1”.
  G in e(R, G) just means we took G and didn’t add anything.
  So in a sense, this is the same as saying P x Q = R x 1.

+So a bilinear pairing is a useful obfuscation, in that by plugging in elliptic curve points into the arguments in the manner above, you can easily determine if p * q = r without knowing p, q, or r (because they’ve been turned into elliptic curve points via G).

+## Symmetric and Asymmetric Groups

+e: G₁ × G₂ → Gᴛ

+Symmetric is where the input groups are the same: e: G₁ == G₂.

+Asymmetric they would be different.
+One could think of G₁, G₂, and Gᴛ being different elliptic curve equations, possibly modulo different primes, and that would be valid because those are different groups.
+> In practice we use asymmetric groups.

+# Field Extensions